bsstahl/CognitiveInheritance/Posts/Continuing-a-conversation-on-llms.md

 showinlist: false
 buildifnotpublished: false
 publicationdate: 2023-04-13T07:00:00Z
-lastmodificationdate: 2023-04-13T08:00:00Z
+lastmodificationdate: 2023-10-08T08:00:00Z
 slug: continuing-a-conversation-on-llms

 ---
 This post is the continuation of a conversation from Mastodon.
 The thread begins [here](https://fosstodon.org/@arthurdoler@mastodon.sandwich.net/110177834073037647).

+**Update**: I recently tried to recreate the conversation from the above link and had to work far harder than I would wish to do so.
+As a result, I add the following GPT summary of the conversation.
+I have verified this summary and believe it to be an accurate, if oversimplified, representation of the thread.

+*The thread discusses the value and ethical implications of Language Learning Models (LLMs).*

+* @arthurdoler@mastodon.sandwich.net criticizes the hype around LLMs, arguing that they are often used unethically, or suffer from the same bias and undersampling problems as previous machine learning models.
+He also questions the value they bring, suggesting they are merely language toys that can't create anything new but only reflect what already exists.

+* @bsstahl@CognitiveInheritance.com, however, sees potential in LLMs, stating that they can be used to build amazing things when used ethically.
+He gives an example of how even simple autocomplete tools can help generate new ideas.
+He also mentions how earlier LLMs like Word2Vec were able to find relationships that humans couldn't.
+He acknowledges the potential dangers of these tools in the wrong hands, but encourages not to dismiss them entirely.

+* @jeremybytes@mastodon.sandwich.net brings up concerns about the misuse of LLMs, citing examples of false accusations made by ChatGPT.
+He points out that people are treating the responses from these models as facts, which they are not designed to provide.

+* @bsstahl@CognitiveInheritance.com agrees that misuse is a problem but insists that these tools have value and should be used for legitimate purposes.
+He argues that if ethical developers don't use these tools, they will be left to those who misuse them.

 ***
-I understand and share your concerns about biased training data in Large Language Models like GPT.
+I understand and share your concerns about biased training data in language models like GPT.
 Bias in these models exists and is a real problem, one I've [written about in the past](https://cognitiveinheritance.com/Posts/Programmers-Take-Responsibility-for-Your-AIe28099s-Output.html).
 That post enumerates my belief that it is our responsibility as technologists to understand and work around these biases.
 I believe we agree in this area.
 I also suspect that we agree that the loud voices with something to sell are to be ignored, regardless of what they are selling.
 I hope we also agree that the opinions of these people should not bias our opinions in any direction.
 That is, just because they are saying it, doesn't make it true or false.
 They should be ignored, with no attention paid to them whatsoever regarding the truth of any general proposition.

 Where we clearly disagree is this: all of these technologies *can* help create real value for ourselves, our users, and our society.